Hghrv/hangman378/README.md

 #
 # Hangman

 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 #
 # Table of Contents

-Please refer to the following bulletpoints for correct usage of the modules:
+Please refer to the following bulletpoints for correct usage of the modules in this project:

     1. Description
     2. Instructions (Installation/Usages)